 Nodes form a tree.
 Each node has a parent node (except for root nodes), child nodes, properties, and references to other nodes.

 The AST-nodes are organized into models.
 The nodes that don't have a parent, called root nodes.
 These are the top-most elements of a language.
 For example, in BaseLanguage (MPS' counterpart of Java), the root nodes are classes, interfaces, and enums.

 Nodes can be very different from one another.
 Each node stores a reference to its declaration, its concept.
 A concept sets a "type" of connected nodes.
 It defines the class of nodes and coins the structure of nodes in that class.
 It specifies which children, properties, and references an instance of a node can have.
 Concept declarations form an inheritance hierarchy.
 If one concept extends another, it inherits all children, properties, and references from its parent.

 Since everything in MPS revolves around AST, concept declarations are AST-nodes themselves.
 In fact, they are instances of a particular concept, ConceptDeclaration.

+Finally we get the language definition.
 A language in MPS is a set of concepts with some additional information.
-The additional information includes details on editors, completion menus, intentions, typesystem, dataflow, etc. associated with the language.
+The additional information includes details on editors, completion menu, intentions, typesystem, generator, etc. associated with the language.
 This information forms several language aspects.